MiguelAlho/NetstandardSample/README.md

 WebRequest result is OK
 ```

-Ìn the net45 (old csproj) `MultitargetLib`'s `System.Console` ref was loaded from the installed framework folder (v4.0.30319);
+* In the net45 (old csproj) `MultitargetLib`'s `System.Console` ref was loaded from the installed framework folder (v4.0.30319);
-`WriteACompilationSpecificMessage` writes "net45" so we can see that the `net45` compilation was loaded for the lib (as expected).
+* `WriteACompilationSpecificMessage` writes "net45" so we can see that the `net45` compilation was loaded for the lib (as expected).
-`NetstandardOnlyLib` writes it's string soNet45 projects can load netstandard1.0 libs correctly.
+* `NetstandardOnlyLib` writes it's string soNet45 projects can load netstandard1.0 libs correctly.
-`MultitargetLibWithDependencies` can make the webrequest and uses the `net45` compilation.
+* `MultitargetLibWithDependencies` can make the webrequest and uses the `net45` compilation.

 ```
 ---------------------------------------